amitd8/ZidExtractor/README.md

 Invoke-ZidExtractor.ps1 is a PowerShell script that automates the extraction process of Zone.identifer data of a file!

-Zone.identifer is metadata attribute is used by the operating system to store information about the origin of a file and its security zone!
+Zone.identifer is a metadata attribute is used by the NTFS flie system to store information about the origin of a file and its security zone!
-This data can be useful for Digital Forensics Investigators to determain website from which a file was downloaded.
+This data can be useful for Digital Forensics Investigators to determine the website from which a file was downloaded.

 ![image](https://github.com/amitd8/ZidExtractor/assets/97177937/63b95ae2-5f0b-423c-908f-7c67b2ee7114)
 ![image](https://github.com/amitd8/ZidExtractor/assets/97177937/52b9be30-dbd7-4ca7-aad6-994fbbb71a4e)